SciML/ModelingToolkit.jl/docs/src/tutorials/symbolic_functions.md

 index through the sparse matrix, avoiding the `A[i,j]` form because that is a more expensive way to index a sparse matrix if you know exactly the order that the data is stored.
 Then, it's splitting up the calculation into Julia threads so they can be operated on in parallel.
-It syncronizes after spawning all of the tasks so the computation is ensured to be complete before moving on.
+It synchronizes after spawning all of the tasks so the computation is ensured to be complete before moving on.
 And it does this with all in-place operations to the original matrix instead of generating arrays.
 This is the fanciest